What is Pendle Hill

 “Meaning” and “purpose” are often hard to identify.
 What strategies will Malone use to guide students toward their own “Pendle Hill moments?”

 In class, and through co-curricular activities, students will be frequently encouraged to reflect on their passions and goals through General Education courses and in vocation-focused major courses.
-Additionally, students will be provided with the MyPlan Career Assessment that matches them with career options to fit their personality, interests, skills, and values.
+Additionally, all first-year students complete the PathwayU assessment that matches them with majors and career options fitting their personality, preferences, interests, and values.

 How are Malone students mentored during their time on campus?